I’m on long term disability. Should I Speak with an Employment Lawyer?achkarlaw-admin

 Filing an LTD claim can be not only time-consuming but very stressful.
 There are many pieces of paperwork to be revised, filled out, and revised again; in addition to this, there are strict deadlines that you must not miss.
 Individuals struggling with a disability, injury, or mental illness already have a lot on their plate, so these additional burdens may be overwhelming.
 The good news is that they do not need to go through this process alone.
 They can hire an employment lawyer.

-If you are an employee who has questions about their long-term disability entitlements or are seeking advice about appealing an insurer’s decision regarding their long-term disability benefits, our team of experienced workplace lawyers at Achkar Law can help. so, Contact us by phone toll-free at +1 (866) 508-2548 or email us at [email protected] and we would be happy to assist.
+If you are an employee who has questions about their long-term disability entitlements or are seeking advice about appealing an insurer’s decision regarding their long-term disability benefits, our team of experienced disability lawyers at Achkar Law can help.

 - What To Do If You Have Been Denied Accommodation In Ontario

 - Workplace Accommodation Requests: The Benefits Of A Doctor’s Note